woondrous-web-design/eilish_ballet/README.md

 `npm install --force`

-Deploy Hosting: ng build, then 'firebase deploy --only hosting' (Root) Deploy functions: build:ssr > cd function > firebase deploy --only functions
+Deploy Hosting: ng build, then 'firebase deploy --only hosting' (Root) (if there is an error, try: 'firebase login --reauth') Deploy functions: build:ssr > cd function > firebase deploy --only functions

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.0.